valentyntymku/moonshot/docs/example.md

   self.artifact_repository = S3Bucket.new('my-service-builds')
   self.build_mechanism = Script.new('build/script.sh')
   self.deployment_mechanism = CodeDeploy.new(asg: 'AutoScalingGroup')

-  desc 'my-custom-function'
-  def my_custom_function
-    puts "<:3)~~ eek! a mouse!"
 end
-end

-begin
 MyService.start
-rescue => e
-  warn "Uncaught exception: #{e.class}: #{e.message}"
-  warn "at: #{e.backtrace.first}"
-  exit(1)
-end
 ```

 This example assumes:
-- You have a CloudFormation JSON template in "cloud_formation/my-service.json".
+- You have a CloudFormation JSON template in folder called "cloud_formation/my-service.json".
 - You have an S3 bucket called "my-service-builds".
 - You have a script in "script/build.sh" that will build a tarball output.tar.gz.
 - You have a working CodeDeploy setup, including the CodeDeployRole.
-- You have some need to display an ASCII mouse to the terminal with your release
-  tooling.

 If all that is true, you can now deploy your software to a new stack with:
 ```